 The beauty of having these conversations is the unfolding and expanding of worldviews.
 You are not in dialogue with the author but the character they have built, the ideology of the character.
 All these classics leave you feeling shifted, a little unsettled and discomforted, and when you interact with other people, you get to know their own un-settlements, and you might not reach a hundred percent satisfaction, but a lot of stuff gets hashed out and you are left with newer questions.

-Clifford’s idea of intimacy, Of having a routine together and calling it intmacy.
+- Clifford’s idea of intimacy, Of having a routine together and calling it intimacy.

 …to be continued.